zakirhussainshaik/starter-hugo-academic/content/blog/blogHeader.md

 <br/>

 **Ride the Future** is the place to record my personal interests in the form of blog articles.
-Currently I plan to write articles on: Technology, Cosmology, and Traveling experiences.<br/><br/><br/>
+Currently I plan to write articles on: Technology, Conference Traveling experiences, My thoughts on various wireless technologies and some general posts.<br/><br/><br/>